 Years Ended September 30

-2 013 2012 2011 2 2010 2009
+2 2013 2012 : 2011 2 2010 2009

-(Dollars s in millions )
+(Dollars in millions s)

-Global restructuring activities \$ (37) \$ (17) \$ (18) \$ (46) \$ 6 (87)
+Global restructuring activities \$ (37) \$ (17) \$ (18) \$ (46) \$ (87)

-Environmental and legal reserves (1) (4) (1) (3) -
+Environmental and legal reserves (1) (4) (1) (3)

-Reserve for respirator claims - (4) - (2) -
+Reserve for respirator claims (4) (2)

-Acquisition and integration related charges (21) (26) - - -
+Acquisition and integration related charges (21) (26)

-Long-lived asset impairment - - (2) -
+Long-lived asset impairment (2)

-Write-down of impaired investments - - - - (1)
+Write-down of impaired investments (1)

-Executive transition costs - - - (4)
+Executive transition costs (4)

 Foreign currency gain on revaluations 3

-Certain items, pre-tax \$ (56) \$ (51) \$ (19) \$ (53) \$ 6 (92 )
+Certain items, pre-tax \$ (56) \$ (51) \$ (19) \$ (53) \$ (92)

-(2) Net interest expense and other charges include foreign currency gains of \$2 million for fiscal 2013 and losses of \$2 million, \$6 million, and \$15 million for fiscal 2012, 2011 and 2009, respectively.
-Net interest expense and other charges for fiscal 2010 includes foreign currency gains of less than \$1 million.

-- (3) The Company's effective tax rate for fiscal 2013 was 28% which includes net discrete tax charges of \$3 million, composed of a \$13 million foreign currency related charge, offset by \$10 million of net tax benefit related to tax settlements, renewal of the U.S. research and experimentation ("R&E") credit, and other miscellaneous tax items in the tax provision.
+- (2) Net interest expense and other charges include foreign currency gains of \$2 million for fiscal 2013 and losses of \$2 million, \$6 million, and \$15 million for fiscal 2012, 2011 and 2009, respectively.
+Net interest expense and other charges for fiscal 2010 includes foreign currency gains of less than \$1 million. - The Company's effective tax rate for fiscal 2013 was 28% which includes net discrete tax charges of \$3 million, composed of a \$13 million foreign currency related charge, offset by \$10 million of net tax benefit related to tax settlements, renewal of the U.S. research and experimentation ("R&E") credit, and other miscellaneous tax items in the tax provision.
 The Company's effective tax rate for fiscal 2012 was a provision of 22% which includes net discrete tax benefits of \$8 million from the release of a valuation allowance and \$3 million from settlements and miscellaneous tax items.
 The Company's effective tax rate for fiscal 2011 was a provision of 3% which includes net tax benefits of \$24 million from the repatriation of high taxed income, \$10 million from the settlements of various tax audits, \$2 million from the renewal of the R&E credit and \$2 million for investment incentive tax credits recognized in China.
-The Company's effective tax rate for fiscal 2010 was a provision of 18% which includes net tax benefits of \$15 million from the settlements of various tax audits and \$2 million for investment incentive tax rate for fiscal 2009 was a benefit of 21%, which includes \$12 million of net tax benefits resulting from settlements of various tax audits and tax credits and tax credits during the year. - (4) The weighted-average diluted shares outstanding for fiscal 2009 exclude approximately 4 million shares as those shares would have had an antidilutive effect due to the Company's net loss position. - (5) Adjusted return on invested capital ("Adjusted ROIC") is a non-GAAP financial measure that management believes is useful to investors as a measure of performance and the effectiveness of our use of capital.
+The Company's effective tax rate for fiscal 2010 was a provision of 18% which includes net tax benefits of \$15 million from the settlements of various tax audits and \$2 million for investment incentive tax credits.
+The Company's effective tax rate for fiscal 2009 was a benefit of 21%, which includes \$12 million of net tax benefits resulting from settlements of various tax audits and tax credits during the year.

+The weighted-average diluted shares outstanding for fiscal 2009 exclude approximately 4 million shares as those shares would have - The weighted-average diluted shares outstanding for fiscal 2009 exclude approximately 4 million shares as those shares would have had an antidilutive effect due to the Company's net loss position. - Adjusted return on invested capital ("Adjusted ROIC") is a non-GAAP financial measure that management believes is useful to investors as a measure of performance and the effectiveness of our use of capital.
 We use Adjusted ROIC as one measure to monitor and evaluate performance.
 ROIC is not a measure of financial performance under GAAP and may not be defined and calculated by other companies in the same manner.
 Adjusted ROIC, which excludes items that management considers to be unusual and not representative of the Company's segment results, is calculated as follows: